Lab 8: Muscles and Triangle of the Neck and Face | Vasculature of the Head and Neck

 • Posterior scalene

 Observe the position of the hyoid bone at the superior aspect of the neck.
 While the entire bone is not readily visible, you can see it as the common attachment location for the muscles acting on this bone.
-Identify the following muscles that act on the hyoid bone on the cadaver:
+Identify the following muscles that act on the hyoid bone on the Donors:

 • Suprahyoid muscles